azrasking/ShiveWorks/README.md

 * Generate actuation data by running GEN.py with appropriate parameters
   * The script will generate many .csv files with the actuation data for each individual segment
   * The script should also plot of the actuation pattern
+* Power on the router (has to have access to the internet)
+  * Connect your PC
-* Start the MQTT broker
+  * Start the MQTT broker server
 * Run the overseer.py python script - issue commands by typing a command into the terminal
   * Pair all the modules, and upload the experiment parameters to the ESP32 modules/segments
     * Reference table below for light indicating segment status
-  * Keep in mind that maximum payload size is 64kBytes and the maximum timestamp is 65000 milliseconds
+  * Keep in mind that maximum payload size is 64kBytes and the maximum timestamp is 65 535 milliseconds
+    * [This is because time is stored as a 16-bit unsigned integer in milliseconds]
   * After running the experiment the data will loop forever
 * Segment should start to light up and the indicator light should blink green indicating it is ready
 * Issue a "start" command that will begin a countdown sequence, the indicator light will become solid green for the duration of the experiment